By Peter Foley (Registered Podiatrist)

 What are Growing pains?

 Growing pains are typified by intermittent pain in both legs starting in the afternoon or evening and resolving by the next morning.
 This pain can sometimes cause sleep disturbances and be unpredictable in its presentation.
 The child may have periods of several weeks without symptoms followed by several nights of quite severe pain.
-Normally the parts of the body affected are the large muscles in the front of the leg (quadriceps) and calf muscles (gastroc-soleus).
+Normally, the body parts affected are the large muscles in the front of the leg (quadriceps) and calf muscles (gastroc-soleus).
 Both legs are affected equally.
 However, if pain occurs in a joint or on one side only, it is very unlikely to be growing pains and other causes should be investigated.

 We don’t have a clear picture of what exactly causes growing pains, although there are numerous suggested causes contained in the literature.
-One often cited cause is overuse of the large muscle groups due to instability in the lower limb.
+One often cited cause is the overuse of the large muscle groups due to instability in the lower limb.
 Children with increased flexibility of connective tissue systemically, or localised to the feet, appear to be at higher risk of developing growing pains than their peers however there are several other possible causative factors.

 Can Growing pains be treated?